 9 of the coolest city breaks that you won’t have considered before

-A city break; the phrase usually conjures up images of Rome, Paris, or Amsterdam.
-You'll find places going in and out of fashion; Lisbon was incredibly popular last year, and Reykjavik the year before.
-Budapest has seen tourist numbers increase and everyone knows someone who has spent a weekend in Prague.
+So you've done the usual city breaks; Rome, Paris, and Amsterdam ticked off the list, Lisbon was last year, and Reykjavik the year before.
+Budapest was great and everyone knows someone who has spent a weekend in Prague.

 What to do: shop for upmarket jewellery and clothing; play golf; go on a boat trip; gamble the evening away in the famous art nouveau casino; look at Roman artefacts in the city museum; eat fantastic fresh seafood looking out over the Mediterranean, or enjoy pizza in a cobbled old town plaza.